GL-Li/vimwiki/Linux.md

 $ service atd status   # check if at is running
 $ sudo service atd start  # start atd service, stop to stop

-# to schedule tasks to run at back ground
+# to schedule tasks to run at background
 $ at 9:30am  # press enter
 > echo "Hello world"   # one task
 > cp xxx bbb           # another task